Creating and Running a Laravel Project in ServBay

 routes/web.php

-:phpuse Illuminate\Support\Facades\Redis; // Or use Cache facade, provided CACHE_STORE=redis // use Illuminate\Support\Facades\Cache; Route::get('/redis-test', function () { // Using the Redis facade Redis::set('servbay_redis_key', 'Hello from Redis on ServBay!'); $value_redis = Redis::get('servbay_redis_key'); // Or using the Cache facade (if CACHE_STORE=redis) // Cache::put('servbay_redis_key', 'Hello from Redis on ServBay!', 600); // $value_cache = Cache::get('servbay_redis_key'); return "Redis Data: " . $value_redis; });
+, add a sample route:phpuse Illuminate\Support\Facades\Redis; // Alternatively, use the Cache facade, if CACHE_STORE=redis // use Illuminate\Support\Facades\Cache; Route::get('/redis-test', function () { // Using Redis facade Redis::set('servbay_redis_key', 'Hello from Redis on ServBay!'); $value_redis = Redis::get('servbay_redis_key'); // Or use Cache facade (if CACHE_STORE=redis) // Cache::put('servbay_redis_key', 'Hello from Redis on ServBay!', 600); // $value_cache = Cache::get('servbay_redis_key'); return "Redis Data: " . $value_redis; });

 1